The MathJax CDN hosted at cdn.mathjax.org will be shutting down on April 30, 2017.

 https://cdn.mathjax.org/mathjax/latest/, we suggest to switch to a fixed version going forward as this represents best practices to avoid unexpected changes.
 That is, you will have to change the address manually to a higher number when new versions become available.

 Note Many CDN providers offer APIs that can query which versions of a library are available.
-This can be used to dynamically load the latest version of MathJax; this example shows a very basic example.
+This can be used to dynamically load the latest version of MathJax; MathJax v2.7.1 includes latest.js that can serve as an example for this approach.

 Note The shutdown includes